WHO WE ARE

-- Satisfaction (District Z, The Tourists, Anything goes, The Real Full Monty…)
+- Satisfaction The Television Agency (Visual Suspect, District Z, The Tourists, Anything goes, Stars Under Hypnosis…)

-- Satisfy, formerly Sony Pictures Television France and Starling (Y’A Pas D’Erreur?, Les Zamours, Le Grand Concours, Who Wants To Be A Millionaire, Who Wants To Marry My Son? …)
+- Satisfy, formerly Sony Pictures Television France and Starling (Y’A Pas D’Erreur?, The Newlywed Game, Le Grand Concours, Who Wants To Be A Millionaire, Dragons’ Den …)

-- Enibas (Au bout de l’Enquête, Météo à la carte, Tout compte fait …)
+- Enibas Productions (Le Quiz Des Champions, Au Bout de l’Enquête, Météo à la carte …)